poly-gui/docs/src/content/docs/nanopack/code-generation.md

 the schemas must be first compiled to the desired programming languages via `nanoc` (pronounced _**na**-nock_), a compiler provided by NanoPack.

-## Installation
+## Download

-Currently, `nanoc` is not available as a pre-compiled binary, so it must be built and installed manually.
+Pre-built binaries of `nanoc` are published as [GitHub releases](https://github.com/poly-gui/nanoc/releases).
+Put the binary in a directory that is in PATH, or add the directory it is in to PATH, then it is ready to go.

-### Pre-requisites
+### Building `nanoc`

-To build, install, and use `nanoc`, the following requirements must be met:
+`nanoc` can also be built from the source code, which requires:

 - Go 1.20 or higher ([install link](https://go.dev/dl/))
 - Code formatter for the corresponding programming language installed because `nanoc` will use it to format the